GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 Indeed, in the natural world, robots use sensors to build a faithful representation of their surroundings.
 The accuracy of simulators in this regard conditions the algorithm's performance in practical use cases.
 Furthermore, performance is a crucial metric when developing a robotics simulator.
-Solving complex equations modeling multi-physics phenomena is often computationally expensive.
+Solving complex equations that model multi-physics phenomena is often computationally expensive.
 Keeping runtime low enough requires simulator designers to make tradeoffs in their implementation choices.
 In their study on opportunities and challenges of robotics simulation @choi_use_2021, Choi et al. notably highlight the difficulty of gauging the right level of model complexity.
 They also suggest that the speed limitations of current solutions are an obstacle to the broader adoption of simulation in this field.